streamich/nano-css/docs/atoms.md

 });
 ```

-`atoms` addon provides a list of *atoms* that can be used as CSS rule declarations properties
+`atoms` addon provides a list of *atoms* that can be used as shorthands for CSS rule declarations properties.

 ```js
 const className = rule({